Skip to content

 /use code-reviewer

-This is a one-shot activation — the skill is automatically deactivated after the task completes.
+This is a one-shot activation.
+The skill is automatically deactivated after the task completes.

 Creating a Skill